 The Digital Inclusion Alliance Aotearoa (DIAA) has three initial digital inclusion programmes: Stepping UP, Skinny Jump and DORA.
 All of these programmes are delivered in partnership with local organisations nationwide, principally libraries.

 The Alliance’s largest digital inclusion programme is Stepping UP, free community-based training that builds your digital skills and knowledge in small easy steps, in subjects that interest you for your life or work.

 Stepping UP was established in 2009 with support from Microsoft’s Unlimited Potential programme.
 From 2012 to 2018, the programme was supported by the Ministry of Education and the Lottery Grants Board for Computers in Homes families and their local communities, as an opportunity to continue their digital learning journeys.
 From 1 August 2018, DIAA took over responsibility for managing and expanding the reach of the programme in collaboration with public libraries and community centres.
 Each self-paced module takes two hours, in a relaxed and sociable space, with a friendly tutor there to help.
-You can choose from over 30 modules, available in 93 libraries, REAPs and community centres nationwide.
+Learners can choose from 38 modules, available in 213 delivery partners (libraries, REAPs and community centres) nationwide.

 You can read more on the Stepping UP website at www.steppingup.nz